CobbleSword/NachoSpigot/readme.md

 [Paper-0125] Improve Maps (in item frames) performance and bug fixes by Aikar [Paper-0141] Do not let armorstands drown
-[Paper-0144] Improve Minecraft Hopper Performance by  Aikar [Paper-0164] [MC-117075] TE Unload Lag Spike by mezz [Paper-0168] Cache user authenticator threads by vemacs [Paper-0207] Shame on you Mojang moves chunk loading off https thread by Aikar
+[Paper-0144] Improve Minecraft Hopper Performance by  Aikar [Paper-0152] Disable ticking of snow blocks by killme [Paper-0164] [MC-117075] TE Unload Lag Spike by mezz [Paper-0168] Cache user authenticator threads by vemacs [Paper-0207] Shame on you Mojang moves chunk loading off https thread by Aikar